 The term trisomy means that there are three chromosomes, rather than the usual pair of chromosomes.
 For example, if a baby has Down syndrome they, in most cases, have three copies of chromosome 21, rather than the usual pair, and the condition is thus called "trisomy 21."
 Other common trisomies are trisomy 18 and trisomy 13, which means that there are three copies of chromosome 18 or 13, respectively, in each cell of the body, rather than the usual pair.

 Trisomy 21: Down syndrome

 Trisomy 21 is when there is an extra copy of chromosome 21.
 This causes a condition called Down syndrome.
 We can now estimate a mother’s risk during pregnancy of having a child with Down syndrome, with the use of blood tests and ultrasound findings early in pregnancy.
 The risk of having a baby with Down syndrome increases with the mother’s age.
 Because of this, women over age 35 are offered special tests during pregnancy such as amniocentesis to check the baby’s chromosomes.

-The features of Down syndrome include mental retardation, slow growth, abnormalities of the face or skull such as upward slanting eyes and a flattened face, and heart conditions.
-The major problem is overall developmental delay and limited cognitive ability.
+The features of Down syndrome include intellectual disability, slow growth, abnormalities of the face or skull such as upward slanting eyes, and heart conditions.
+The major problem is overall developmental and intellectual disability.
 Babies born with Down syndrome can learn basic skills like sitting, walking, and talking, but at a delayed pace compared with other children.
 Physical therapy can help strengthen the muscles so that these babies can learn basic skills more easily.
 Because Down syndrome is associated with chronic health problems such as heart conditions, children with this disease need to receive regular medical care.
 They should also receive regular vision and hearing tests, thyroid evaluations, and immunizations for common diseases.

 Support services are available for children with Down syndrome and for their families.